secretGeek/today-i-learned-staging/excel/LAMBDA_and_LET_in_Excel.md

 	)(5, 4, 3)

 ## PROPER reusable functions without macros

 But even better, you can define an actual reusable function -- by doing the following:

 1. Go to "Formulas" > "Name Manager"
-2. Click New
+2. Click "New"
 3. Give your new formula a name, e.g. `BlockVolume`
-4. And a formula of:
+4. And define the formula:

 	=LAMBDA(height, width, length,
 	  LET(